BenEast/StockTracker/README.md

 The command line example `python StockTracker.py --add GOOGL` would add Google's stock to be tracked.

+The command "--add" can be optionally replaced with "-a" with the same effect, as in `python StockTracker.py -a GOOGL`.

 ### --remove (stock symbol) (optionally --allTables)
 Used to remove a stock symbol that is already being tracked.